 Mixing together the best elements of Tassie’s signature alpine environment with picturesque slices of water and beach all covered in bushland, Freycinet possesses perhaps the best overall balance of romantic factors in a single spot.
 It’s sparsely populated, it’s host to gorgeous accommodation, there’s something for beach lovers and bushwalkers alike, and it’s home to one of Australia’s most beautiful signature lookouts.

 Chief amongst these highlights is the famously beautiful clam-shaped cove of Wineglass Bay, and there are few better spots for aspiring romantics to propose than atop its lookout that showcases sweeping views of its contrast of vivid waters, pristine sand, and pink-granite mountain surrounds.

 Whoever said that money can’t buy happiness obviously never spent a night in a world-class, high-end suite while indulging in deluxe spa treatments, followed by a cruise before a meal on the beach replete with crisp tablecloths and champagne.
-Visitors to the region looking to go one step further can even visit an oyster farm to shuck these fresh seafood delights right out of the water – your very own “Tourism Australia moment”.
+Visitors to the region looking to go one step further can even visit an oyster farm to shuck these fresh seafood delights right out of the water.

-While the high-end luxury options may be out of the financial reach of some travellers (aiming for off-peak season helps greatly in this regard), simply pitching a tent or visiting from the nearby hub of Coles Bay serve as enjoyable substitutes in their own right – and thus those looking for Australia’s ultimate romance should strongly consider directing their eyes to the south of the map.
+While the high-end luxury options may be out of the financial reach of some travellers (aiming for an off-peak season helps greatly in this regard), simply pitching a tent or visiting from the nearby hub of Coles Bay serves as enjoyable substitutes in their own right.
+Those looking for Australia’s ultimate romantic escape should strongly consider directing their eyes to the southern end of the map.